chelseadoeleman/frontend-data/README.md

 ### Future additions and Bugs

 There is a major bug in my graph and in the end I wasn't able to fix this.
 I found the problem really fast, but fixing it was a whole another problem.
 Both Maikel and Folkert tried to help me fix this, but in the end we weren't able to.
+So sorry about that.

  **Beware of the following**

  When clicking on a dot you will get the following graph.
 This works!
 You can even collapse the dots!